 Let’s check out some of the graffiti and street art pieces in and around the district of Hongdae (홍대앞) a busy shopping, café, nightlife and residential area near Hongik University in Seoul, South Korea .
 It is well known for its street art.

 Hongdae, known for its trendy cafes and boutiques, also has a wild nightlife, so it was looking awfully grubby in the early morning light, with stragglers from the night before stumbling out of bars onto streets strewn with rubbish.
 I had briefly visited the area the afternoon before and it looked a lot more chic and inviting.
-I guess Saturday night had taken its toll.

-About the Music
+About the Music in the Video

-~photos and text by Stephen Richards (longzijun)
+~photos and text by longzijun

-Return to Artjouer’s Street Art Section
+Return to Artjouer’s Gallery of Artists